Buying real estate in Japan?

 housing market Japan

-6) You can negotiate higher rents or end leases easily with Japan's fixed-term lease system compared to standard leases
+6) Understand Japan’s “fixed-term lease” system, which may let you negotiate higher rents or end leases more easily than standard leases

 In Japan, the fixed-term lease system is gaining traction, especially in bustling cities like Tokyo.